 When it comes to Z-Wave thermostats, you have a lot of options.
 After all, there are many different home automation manufacturers out there and they pretty much all make thermostats.

 The Honeywell YTH8320ZW1007/U is a well reviewed, top-notch Z-Wave thermostat that offers a very large touch screen, a special wire saver mode that let's you avoid using a C-Wire, and a built in messaging system, so you can know when you need to change the air filter or when your furnace needs maintenance.

-If you're looking for something a more high end, you could get a Nest or Ecobee.
-Neither of those thermostats feature a Z-Wave chip, however, they are both smart thermostats, so many hubs do support them via a third party app.
+Neither of those thermostats feature a Z-Wave chip, however, they are both smart thermostats, so many hubs do support them.